Hasta la Raíz (song): Writing and recording

 "Hasta la Raíz" was written by Lafourcade and Mexican singer-songwriter Leonel García, since Lafourcade wanted to experiment with other composers on her music and they became friends while working on her album Mujer Divina – Homenaje a Agustín Lara and his album Todas Mías (2012).
 García had an idea about the song, and they finished together the music.
 Laforcade referred to this collaboration as "magical", with this song being an anthem to the human strength, without forgetting our roots, "It came out of a conversation about maintaining a sense of connection to where you come from."
+Throughout the song, Lafourcade sings about a lover that taught her how to love and cannot forget despite the distance between them.
 García played a huapango riff, and Lafourcade started singing along while producer Cachorro López recorded everything, and the final result is from that session.

 Critical reception

 After its release, "Hasta la Raíz" received positive reviews from music critics.
 Luis Romero of the website Coffee and Saturday and the music editor of Televisa Espectáculos were in agreement that the song keeps a musical style similar to her previous album, Mujer Divina, with Agustin Lara's influence being evident.
 Andrew Casillas of Club Fonograma stated that the song sounds "rich", but resembles Chilean singer-songwriter Camila Moreno, and that even if it "doesn't sound like a bold step outward for Natalia, there's certainly no need to lower your expectations".
 Lissette Corsa, of MTV Iggy, declared that the "staccato strumming" of the track "evokes the huapango rhythm of Veracruz, Mexico, Lafourcade’s hometown".
 Lafourcade performed the track at the Latin Grammy Awards of 2015, where it won Record of the Year, Song of the Year and Best Alternative Song.
+The song was named by Rolling Stone in 2025 as the 2nd greatest Spanish-language song of the 21st century.

 Commercial reception

-"Hasta la Raíz" was released as a promotional single from the same-titled album on January 14, 2015, and was later released as the second single, following "Nunca Es Suficiente".
-The song peaked at number five in Mexico's Monitor Latino Pop Songs chart, number nine in the Billbards Mexico Español Airplay, and 27 in the General Airplay charts, respectively.
-In the United States, the track peaked at number 17 in the U.S. Billboard Latin Pop Songs chart, being the highest peak for a Lafourcade single, after "Mírame, Mírate" and "En el 2000" reached 19 and 35, respectively, in 2003.
+"Hasta la Raíz" peaked at number five in Mexico's Monitor Latino Pop Songs chart, and 27 in the Mexico Airplay charts, respectively.
+In the United States, the track peaked at number 17 in the Billboard Latin Pop Songs chart, becoming Lafourcade's more successful song there.
 Following Lafourcade's performance at the Latin Grammys, the song climbed to number nine on the Billboard Latin Pop Digital Songs, with a sales increase of 86%, selling 1,000 downloads.
+In 2022, "Hasta la Raíz" entered the Billboard-published charts in Mexico and Bolivia, with peaks of 11 and 16, respectively.
+It also reached number 188 on the Billboard Global 200.